You can Control Your Legal Costs.

 If you are looking to make a smart choice for a DUI lawyer, hire a DUI lawyer that will make sure you are properly represented without breaking the bank.
 When you retain a DUI attorney that takes the time to educate you about your rights, explains your options, and uses her experience to get you the best possible result, you will not be wasting your money.
 By being proactive, we can devise a plan to work to make the DUI charge more affordable, as well as explain the common mistakes unrepresented or underrepresented persons make that normally leads to future criminal charges.

 We provide quality legal representation at rates you can afford.
-In many cases, our clients are able to save money because they are more educated, and their charges, fines or jail/work program, and DUI school may be reduced or even eliminated.
+In many cases, our clients save money because they are more educated, and their charges, fines or jail/work program, and DUI school may be reduced or even eliminated.
 We also help you avoid future legal problems that may stem from your case.
-We will correctly advise you do you can avoid costs that are completely avoidable if you know how to avoid the pitfalls that likely occur with others that are not properly represented.
+We will correctly advise you on how you can avoid costs that are completely avoidable if you know how to avoid the pitfalls that are likely to occur with others that are not properly represented.